-Updated 10.29.18 Northeast Georgia Workforce Development Plan 2016 Local Boards and Plan Development:
+Local Boards and Plan Development:

-- 1. Local Boards Provide a description of the local board that includes the components listed below. - a.
+- Local Boards Provide a description of the local board that includes the components listed below. - a.
 Describe how local board members are identified and appointed.
 Include a description of how the nomination process occurs for adult education and labor representatives.
 (Proposed § 679.320(g))

 Private sector member nominations are solicited from the general purpose business organization in the location that will be represented.
 These nominations are forwarded to the Local Elected Official representing that jurisdiction for concurrence.
 Upon concurrence, the nomination is forwarded to the CLEO for consideration for appointment to the Board.
-Nominations were solicited for organized labor representatives with representatives in the region.
-Nominations received were forwarded to the CLEO for consideration for appointment to the Board.
-The local area had 2 representatives who also operated apprenticeship programs.
+Nominations are solicited for organized labor representatives with representatives in the region.
+Nominations received are forwarded to the CLEO for consideration for appointment to the Board.
+The local area has 2 representatives who are affiliated with apprenticeship programs.